For Immediate Release

 About the Editors

-Roy W. Bahl is regents professor of economics and founding dean of the Andrew Young School of Policy Studies at Georgia State University and a member of the Board of Directors at Lincoln Institute of Land Policy.
+Roy W. Bahl is founding dean of the Andrew Young School of Policy Studies at Georgia State University and a member of the Board of Directors at the Lincoln Institute of Land Policy.

 Johannes F. Linn is senior resident fellow with the Emerging Markets Forum, nonresident senior fellow at the Brookings Institution, and a member of the Board of Directors at the Lincoln Institute of Land Policy.

 Deborah L. Wetzel is country director for Brazil at the World Bank.